 The Electric/Summit coal mine dumped overburden, also called gob, from the mine onto the slag pile and onto bricks left from the power plant’s construction.
 A powdery remnant of coal, called slack, often spontaneously combusted, causing the heated overburden (usually shale) to fuse into baked shale and take on the reddish-black color.
 The reddish color is caused by oxidation.
 This metamorphic process is described in the USGS bulletin Baked Shale and Slag Formed by the Burning of Coal Beds.

 There are several large baked shale rocks along the Coal Creek trail at Old Laramie Trail street and adjacent to the former coal dump site of the Vulcan mine.
 Many Lafayette households have used the baked shale rocks from slag heaps as decorative elements in landscaping.
+The reddish fused shale was also used as road base for Lafayette’s streets and sidewalks and as fill material for construction projects.

 Coal from the Electric/Summit was used to fire the power plant’s steam boilers.
 The expended coal — the coal ash — was cleaned out of the furnaces after it cooled and then hauled on an elevated trestle and dumped with the mine’s slack coal and overburden.